victorjeman/victorjeman-website/data/posts/content/sell-your-knowledge-and-experience-not-your-time.md

 Long story short, my idea won.
 I would say I had more dumb luck than some merit.
 Still, I accepted the prize; it was some kind of fancy phone that broke after three months, so I had to buy a new one anyway; I still won nonetheless.

-I wanted to feel even more unique, so I’ve written a small <a href="https://www.linkedin.com/pulse/do-you-feel-flow-victor-jeman/" target="_blank" rel="noreferrer">LinkedIn post</a> to share my enormous achievement.
+I wanted to feel even more unique, so I wrote a small <a href="https://www.linkedin.com/pulse/do-you-feel-flow-victor-jeman/" target="_blank" rel="noreferrer">LinkedIn post</a> to share my enormous achievement.
 Because I suck at hard work, half of my post was a quote from a movie I love; the other half was some text with a diagram telling something about a feeling of flow that everyone should have when they are embarking on a new journey.
 I made some promises in there that I would do this and that and that I would **turn the world upside down**.

 <h2 id="where-is-my-energy-lost">Where is my energy lost?</h2>